-Like most other Foxwell scanners, the NT201 is a well-built and easy-to-use diagnostic tool.
+Like most other Foxwell OBD2 scanners, the NT201 is a well-built and easy-to-use tool.
 It is made with the ordinary car owner in mind, and the features are proof of that.

-First things first, the scanner is compatible with OBD2 vehicles.
+First things first, this Foxwell OBD2 code reader is compatible with OBD2 vehicles.
 In case you’re not sure, OBD2 cars are those manufactured from 1996 to date.
 This scan tool actually covers US-made 1996 and newer vehicles.

 As for foreign-made brands, it covers European and Asian-made vehicles manufactured from 2000 and 2008 respectively.
 That goes for cars and light trucks.

-In terms of OBD2 functionality, the scanner reads and clears ECU codes.
+In terms of OBD2 functionality, the scanner can read and clear ECU codes.

 These are engine fault codes that usually bring the Check Engine Light on.
 Rather than taking the car to the shop every time the MIL comes on, you can use this Foxwell scanner to determine the problem yourself and turn off the light.